Have you been contacted by a company called Sunrise Credit Services or found a collection account on your credit report from them?

 If The Debt is Not Yours: Demand Deletion

-One of the best strategies for dealing with any collection agency—and one that is completely beyond your control—is a missing or incomplete debt verification letter.
+One of the best strategies for dealing with any collection agency, is a missing or incomplete debt verification letter.

-If a collection agency can’t verify a debt, or can’t provide full information, they’re legally required to delete the account from your credit report.
+If a collection agency can’t verify a debt, they’re legally required to delete the account from your credit.

 However, that doesn’t mean Sunrise Credit Services will disappear from your life.

-They may continue to hound you for payment, and even report the information to the credit bureaus at a later date.
+They may hound you for payment, and even report the information to the credit bureaus later.